rgeraldes24/solc/docs/contracts/functions.rst

-    When Ether is sent directly to a contract (without a function call, i.e. sender uses ``send`` or ``transfer``) but the receiving contract does not define a receive Ether function or a payable fallback function, an exception will be thrown, sending back the Ether (this was different before Solidity v0.4.0).
+    When Ether is sent directly to a contract (without a function call, i.e. sender uses ``send`` or ``transfer``) but the receiving contract does not define a receive Ether function or a payable fallback function, an exception will be thrown, sending back the Ether (this was different before Hyperion v0.4.0).
 If you want your contract to receive Ether, you have to implement a receive Ether function (using payable fallback functions for receiving Ether is not recommended, since the fallback is invoked and would not fail for interface confusions on the part of the sender).